-That Smale's "structural stability" conjecture turned out to be wrong is not a bane of chaotic dynamics - it is actually a virtue, perhaps its most dramatic experimentally measurable prediction.
-As long as microscopic periodicity of the physical system, such as a face of a crystal, is exact, the prediction is counterintuitive for a physicist - transport coefficients are not smooth functions of system parameters, rather they are non-monotonic, nowhere differentiable functions.
+That Smale's "structural stability" conjecture turned out to be wrong is not a bane of chaotic dynamics - it is actually a virtue, perhaps the most dramatic experimentally measurable prediction of chaotic dynamics.
+As long as microscopic periodicity is exact, the prediction is counterintuitive for a physicist - transport coefficients are not smooth functions of system parameters, rather they are non-monotonic, nowhere differentiable functions.